mmaelicke/scikit-gstat/docs/userguide/kriging.rst

 Next, we build up a variogram model of spherical shape, that uses a effective range larger than the distances in the matrix.
-Otherwise, we would just calcualte the arithmetic mean.
+Otherwise, we would just calculate the arithmetic mean.

 .. ipython:: python